NVIDIA/cuda-samples/README.md

 # CUDA Samples

 Samples for CUDA Developers which demonstrates features in CUDA Toolkit.
-This version supports [CUDA Toolkit 10.1](https://developer.nvidia.com/cuda-downloads).
+This version supports [CUDA Toolkit 10.1 Update 2](https://developer.nvidia.com/cuda-downloads).

 ## Release Notes

 This section describes the release notes for the CUDA Samples on GitHub only.

+### CUDA 10.1 Update 2
+*  Added `vulkanImageCUDA`.
+Demonstrates how to perform Vulkan image - CUDA Interop.
+*  Added `nvJPEG_encoder`.
+Demonstrates encoding of jpeg images using NVJPEG Library.
+*  Added Windows OS support to `nvJPEG` sample.
+*  Added `boxFilterNPP`.
+Demonstrates how to use NPP FilterBox function to perform a box filter.
+*  Added `cannyEdgeDetectorNPP`.
+Demonstrates the nppiFilterCannyBorder_8u_C1R Canny Edge Detection image filter function.

 ### CUDA 10.1 Update 1
 *  Added `NV12toBGRandResize`.
 Demonstrates how to convert and resize NV12 frames to BGR planars frames using CUDA in batch.